0xdevalias/devalias.net/_drafts/2018-04-29-wip-usb-reverse-engineering-down-the-rabbit-hole.md

   * https://github.com/pravic/winapi-kmd-rs : Windows Kernel-Mode Drivers written in Rust
   * http://www.linuxvoice.com/be-a-kernel-hacker/

-## Device Emulation, USB over IP, etc
+## Where next?
+Device Emulation, USB over IP, etc

 Now that you've figured out all of the intricacies of the device, understand it's protocol and wrote some software (or even a driver) to interface with it.. what about the other side of things?